Edward Chandler, one of Florida's finest

 Dr. Edward Chandler’s main area of research was in triphenylmethane dyes.
 His dissertation title was The Molecular Rearrangement of Carbon Compounds.
 There are more carbon compounds than there are compounds of all other elements combined.
 The study of carbon compounds, both natural and synthetic, is called organic chemistry.
 Plastics, foods, textiles, and many other common substances contain carbon.
 Hydrocarbon fuels (e.g., natural gas), marsh gas, and the gases resulting from the combustion of fuels (e.g., carbon monoxide and carbon dioxide) are compounds of carbon.
 With oxygen and a metallic element, carbon forms many important carbonates, such as calcium carbonate (limestone) and sodium carbonate (soda).
 Certain active metals react with it to make industrially important carbides, such as silicon carbide (an abrasive known as carborundum), calcium carbide, used for producing acetylene gas, and tungsten carbide, an extremely hard substance used for rock drills and metalworking tools.

 Chandler was a member of the Chemical Society, Fellowship in Chemistry, and Phi Lamba Epsilon.
 He was the second Black to earn a Ph.D.
 Chemistry. (the first Black Ph.D. was Elmo St. Brady, University of Illinois, 1916).
-Edward Chandler’s death is unknown.
+Edward Chandler died in Chicago, Ill. on March 22, 1973.

 American Men and Women and Science.
 4th edition